parishwolfe/5287-A2/README-A4.md

 ### To run

 Look at instructions for Assignment 3 at https://github.com/parishwolfe/5287-A2/blob/main/README-A3.md.
 The code will be run the same way.
+The producers are now taking data from a csv file instead of using an API request.

 ### Distrubition of work

 Both team memebers contributed equally.
 We met over zoom continously to stay in sync.

+### Demo

+A demo for this milestone can be found here: https://youtu.be/ChRZrBEsFC8